 Step 1 — Installing Certbot

-First things first step to secure and encrypt Nginx with Let’s Encrypt is to install Certbot fully-featured and easy to use package for obtaining and renewing Let’s Encrypt SSL certificates on your server.
+First step for securing nginx and to encrypt Nginx with Let’s Encrypt is to install nginx certbot fully-featured and easy to use package for obtaining and renewing Let’s Encrypt SSL certificates on your server.
 To do so, start by opening a terminal on ubuntu and updating the local repository.
 Type y and ENTER if prompted.

 sudo apt update sudo apt install certbot python3-certbot-nginx

-Now let’s verify some of Nginx’s configuration settings.
+Now let’s verify some of Nginx secure configuration settings.

 Step 2 — Confirming Nginx’s Configuration